 Useful links and sources:

-Save your free Android OS starter plan with all features and no time limit — build Android products powered by Raspberry Pi.
+Save your free Android OS plan with all features and no time limit — build products with Raspberry Pi 5.

 No credit card required.